jtkifa/coma-sci-backend/BUILD.md

 - `LISP_LIB` - Path to coma-sci-backend source (default: $COMA_BACKEND_dir)
 - `LISP_LIB_DATADIR` - Path to runtime data directory (default: /data/support/sci-backend)
 - `LD_LIBRARY_PATH` - Should include `/usr/local/lib` for native libraries
+- `GET_ASTORB` - if "TRUE" then download and build the astorb fasl during build phase, and keep in container.
+Otherwise, do at runtime.

 ### Data Directories